MaxArt2501/p-slides/readme.md

 Some effects have "parameters" in terms of custom CSS properties that can be used to adjust transition values.
 Among them some have effect "variants" that basically preset the parameters with meaningful values.
-For example, instead of just `effect="highlight"`, you can write `effect="highlight red"` to have red highlighting instead of the default yellow.
+For example, instead of just `p-effect="highlight"`, you can write `p-effect="highlight red"` to have red highlighting instead of the default yellow.

 | Effect name | Transition properties                                  | Parameters: default value                                            | Description                                                                                                                                                                                                                                                     |
 | ----------- | ------------------------------------------------------ | -------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |